algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your Bitbucket Server authorization

-If you want to review your Bitbucket Server authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior Bitbucket Server authorizations.
+If you want to review your Bitbucket Server authorization status, you can visit your account settings page.
+Simply scroll to the "Source Code Management" section to view any prior Bitbucket Server authorizations.